Come along to our Hybrid Event from 11th-14th September at Forfar Road Dundee to meet the range and our team can answer any questions.

-Toyota are the world leaders in Hybrid technology having launched the first mass produced hybrid car - the Prius - way back in 1997, and now there have been over 10 million Toyota Hybrids sold.
+Toyota are the world leaders in Hybrid technology having launched the first mass produced hybrid car - the Prius - way back in 1997, and now there are more than 12 million drivers enjoying a Toyota Hybrid.

 Hybrid cars are ones that have a mix of power coming from a traditional engine along and an electric motor powered by batteries.
 When pulling off they often start in pure electric mode making them especially efficient in city driving.
 Above 15mph the engine is always used but when you need to accelerate hard the engine and electric motor can combine to increase power.

 No!
-This is a common misconception but Toyota Hybrids never need plugged in (with the exception of the Prius Plug-In) - they use a clever system called 'regenerative braking' which uses the energy created when you slow down or brake to power a generator and re-charge the batteries.
+This is a common misconception but unlike pure electric cars, Toyota's self charging hybrids need no cables, no sockets and no waiting around - they use a clever system called 'regenerative braking' which uses the energy created when you slow down or brake to power a generator and re-charge the batteries.

 No!
 Hybrids are exactly the same to drive.
 To get the greatest efficiency Toyota use CVT (Continuously Variable Transmission) combined with a petrol engine in their Hybrids.
 CVT is an automatic gearbox but is different from traditional manual or automatics as it doesn't have different gears which cause the car to pause or lurch as it changes.
 This results in an amazingly smooth drive.